Tap to get financing

 What Is Real Estate Syndication?

 In apartment investing, syndication refers to the process in which multiple investors combine capital to purchase an apartment property.
-Investors who participate in a real estate syndication typically do so for a variety of reasons — most notably the benefit of gaining access to deals they would not normally be able to create on their own, and being able to enjoy a more hands-off approach to owning an investment property.
+Investors who participate in a real estate syndication typically do so for a variety of reasons — most notably the benefit of gaining access to deals they would not normally be able to create on their own and being able to enjoy a more hands-off approach to owning an investment property.

 Most of the time, real estate syndication deals are structured in the form of either limited liability companies (LLCs) or limited partnerships (LPs) — in which the sponsor maintains the role of general partner, and each participating investor receives a role as a limited partner.
-Typically, the sponsor of a syndication invests anywhere between 5% to 15% of the equity into the property, with the remaining equity provided by investors.
-Syndication deals also occasionally take the form of a joint venture.

 Apartment Loans and Syndication Deals